LispCookbook/cl-cookbook/debugging.md

 Logging is already a good evolution from print debugging ;)

-[log4cl](https://github.com/sharplispers/log4cl/) is the popular, de-facto logging library but it isn't the only one.
+[log4cl](https://github.com/sharplispers/log4cl/) is the popular, de-facto logging library although it isn't the only one.
 Download it:

 ~~~lisp
 (ql:quickload "log4cl")